heythomas/clevernotes/README.md

 # Clever Notes
-An easy way to take notes while browsing
+An easy way to take notes while browsing without going from browser to Notepad everytime !

 ## Required
 ```